openhab/openhab-addons/bundles/org.openhab.binding.airq/README.md

 | errorBars                 | Switch               | rw | Calculate Maximum Errors                                            |
 | warmupPhase               | Switch               | rw | Output data as Warmup Phase                                         |

+## Usage with Docker

+This binding requires the JVM cryptographic strength policy to be set to "unlimited".
+Otherwise the connection to the device will fail.
+See the [openHAB Docker image documentation](https://github.com/openhab/openhab-docker/blob/main/README.md#java-cryptographic-strength-policy) for details.

 ## Example

 ### air-Q.things